 I have a particular interest in intellectual property and tech policy stuff.
 I care about people's access to information and laws that actually encourage people to be creative.
 I have strong opinions on net neutrality, telecom consolidation, and fair use.

-I also manage a six-person intentional community that hosts awesome dance parties and regular community service events.
+I also manage an eight-person intentional community that hosts awesome dance parties and regular community service events.
 This in turn connects me to a lot of projects and the city-wide social entrepreneurship scene.

 If law-type things don't pan out, though, I'll go with my original plan to be Archmage of Earthsea.

 I go blues dancing regularly, and organize dances in the area, including fusion dancing at my house.
-I used to go contra dancing regularly, and would like to restart a series I was running in the city last year.
+I occasionally partake in contra dancing, and learned how to call dances once upon a time.
 I have some experience with ballroom, salsa, and tango.
 I go to lindy hop dances from time to time and pretend I know what I'm doing.
 But I don't.

 I play piano (for which it turns out having big hands is useful), ukulele (for which having big hands just looks silly), guitar (his name is Ignacio), and larynx.
 Sometimes I also write songs (here's one: http://bryansuchenski.bandcamp.com/track/street-light).

 I can draw/paint/write/make stuff.
 I have strong film-editing instincts, which I used to make dorky music videos in college.
-I can fence, know how to wield a katana, and can kick above your head (unless you're really tall), though these skills are rarely called upon since no one seems to want to attack me, much less hand me a katana and then attack me.
+I can wield a sword and can kick above your head (unless you're really tall), though these skills are rarely called upon since no one seems to want to attack me, much less hand me a rapier and then attack me.

 I am not really good at navigation, however.
 When I walk out of a building, I tend to just walk in a totally random direction and don't stop to consider where I'm going until a few blocks later.
 If I have the chance to see a map, or I'm in a grid-based city, I'll be fine.